Protecting your assets during complex divorce or separation

 Divorce and separation bring about complex financial and property division issues for couples with accumulated joint assets, especially for high-net-worth couples.
 In a divorce, Florida law requires that everything acquired during the marriage be distributed equitably.
-At The Law Offices of Lawrence S. Katz, P.A., we work to ensure that you receive a fair and equitable share of the marital assets.
+Our top-rated divorce lawyer, Lawrence S. Katz, works to ensure that you receive a fair and equitable share of the marital assets.
 We also provide knowledgeable legal guidance on the complicated estate planning and tax issues caused by divorce.

 Assets in divorce are classified as either marital or non-marital.
 Marital assets are those assets accumulated from the date of your marriage until the date of filing a petition for dissolution of marriage with certain exceptions.
 Non-marital assets generally include those assets you had prior to marriage and any passive appreciation of those assets, along with gifts and inheritances received during the marriage.
 We help facilitate a fair asset division by identifying marital assets and obtaining valuations of businesses and appraisals of personal and real property.
 We push to achieve a quick resolution and are experienced in drafting and negotiating property and marital settlement agreements.

 Our knowledgeable matrimonial attorney assists wealthy business executives, celebrities, athletes and other clients in the Miami area who own valuable assets, such as:

 When dividing significant assets, it is critical to have a family law attorney with an in-depth understanding of potential tax implications.
 Property distribution must be done in a manner that does not create additional tax liabilities.
 We help clients legally avoid negative tax consequences when possible and work with forensic accountants.
 Some of the tax issues we discuss with clients include: